Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Residents may purchase yard waste stickers at the Park Forest Currency Exchange, 98 S. Orchard Drive.

 Yes.
-All previously scheduled programs and events sponsored by the Village of Park Forest are cancelled until the stay-at-home order for Illinois has been lifted.
-The Department of Recreation, Parks, and Community Health is working towards organizing online programs and activities as well as planning for the resumption of “in-person” programs when the stay-at-home order is lifted and people can assemble in groups again.
+All previously scheduled programs and events sponsored by the Village of Park Forest are cancelled until further notice.
+The Department of Recreation, Parks, and Community Health is working towards organizing online programs and activities as well as planning for the resumption of “in-person” programs when people can assemble in groups again.
 Please continue to watch the Village’s website for updates for announcements and information on programs offerings.

 Park Forest food service businesses are providing delivery and curbside service during the stay-at-home order.
 A complete list of Park Forest businesses currently open is located here.
 Please note that the list is updated twice a week.For more on Park Forest businesses, you can also visit the Park Forest Businesses Facebook page at https://www.facebook.com/ParkForestILBusinesses/.